DeathStroke19891/awesome-shell-scripts/README.md

 Move completed or abandoned projects into the archive folder and fix broken links automagically if they exist

 ## recorder.sh and screenshot.sh
-A wofi menu script which captures recording of screen with or without microphone and another script which takes different types of screenshot based on the available opitons ( active, screen, area)
+A wofi menu script which captures recording of screen with or without microphone and another script which takes different types of screenshot based on the available options ( active, screen, area )